hydpy-dev/hydpy/hydpy/docs/rst/index.rst

 `Björnsen Consulting Engineers`_.

 :ref:`HydPy` is intended to be a modern open source software, based on the programming language `Python`_, commonly used in many scientific fields.
 Through using different well-established `Python`_ libraries and design principles, we target high quality and transparency standards.
-In order to avoid writing model cores (like
-|lland_v1|) in a more native programming language, :ref:`HydPy` includes
-a `Cython`_ based mechanism to automatically translate Python code to C code and to compile it.
+To avoid writing model cores (like |lland_v1|) in a more native programming language, :ref:`HydPy` includes a `Cython`_ based mechanism to automatically translate Python code to C code and to compile it.

 :ref:`HydPy` has no graphical user interface.
 Instead, it is thought to be applied by executing Python scripts.
 These scripts help to increase